MicrosoftDocs/win32/desktop-src/SbsCs/enabling-an-assembly-in-an-application-without-extensions.md

 ---
-Description: If your application does not host a DLL, extension, plug-in, or control panel, you can use the method described in this section to enable an assembly for your application. ms.assetid: d043ec1b-ac31-45fb-9232-eec42aef4ac3
+description: If your application does not host a DLL, extension, plug-in, or control panel, you can use the method described in this section to enable an assembly for your application. ms.assetid: d043ec1b-ac31-45fb-9232-eec42aef4ac3
 title: Enabling an Assembly in an Application Without Extensions ms.topic: article